-What’s a person gonna do when they want an indulgent doughnut but said person is looking for a plant-based version of this delicious treat?
-Well, behold my Plant-based Baked Chocolate Fudge Doughnut recipe!
+What's a person gonna do when they want an indulgent doughnut but said person is looking for a plant-based version of this delicious treat?
+Well, behold my Plant-based Baked Chocolate Fudge Doughnuts recipe!

 When I tell ya these taste as good as they look, I ain't lying.
 They're chocolatey and fudgy and just perfect to satisfy that sweet tooth of yours.
 Even if you're not vegan or following a plant-based diet, I highly recommend giving these a try!